 Florida has finally fallen in line with the overwhelming majority of other states by making texting while driving a primary traffic offense.
-The law goes into effect July 1, 2019.
+The law goes into effect on July 1, 2019.

-Under the current statute, police can only cite drivers for texting while driving if they’re stopped for a different violation.
+Currently, police can only cite drivers for texting while driving if they’re stopped for a different violation.
 That makes it a mere secondary violation and nearly impossible to enforce.

 Governor DeSantis remarked that in 2016, Florida had nearly 50,000 distracted driving accidents that caused 233 deaths.
 Manatee County Sheriff Rick Wells said that “Making texting while driving a primary offense will allow law enforcement to enforce the law and to save a lot of lives.”

 Under the new law, texting at a stoplight or when a vehicle isn’t in motion is not an offense.
 The statute exempts emergency personnel.
 Similarly, the law exempts people who are reporting emergencies or crimes to law enforcement, receiving messages from the navigation, safety and weather alerts.